Selection of Popular Craft Beers

 Rise of Craft Beer in France

-French brewers create unique beers with traditional hops and barley.
-They also use Alsatian ingredients for subtle citrus notes.
+French brewers produce unique beers with traditional hops and barley, highlighting the development of craft brewing in France.
+Besides these, they incorporate Alsatian elements for delicate citrus aromas.
 The selection goes beyond Bière de Garde and Belgian styles.
 It includes refreshing pale ales and strong IPAs.
-Artisanal methods, like bottle-conditioning, highlight these craft beers.
-This showcases France’s evolving beer culture.
-From classic recipes to modern takes, French beer delights with its diverse flavors and craftsmanship.

 Popular Craft Beers in France